New Zealand Container Glass Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 New Zealand Container Glass Market Analysis by Mordor Intelligence

-The New Zealand container glass market size stands at 169.27 kilotons in 2025 and is forecast to reach 183.75 kilotons by 2030, translating into a 1.66% CAGR.
+The New Zealand container glass market was valued at 169.27 kilotons in 2025 and estimated to grow from 171.88 kilotons in 2026 to reach 185.4 kilotons by 2031, at a CAGR of 1.54% during the forecast period (2026-2031).
 The market’s modest expansion reflects a mature domestic base coping with high electricity and freight costs, even as rising recycling rates, plastic-phase-out rules, and export premiumization sustain demand.
 The growing preference for recyclable packaging among wine, craft beer, and specialty food exporters, combined with Visy’s 70% recycled-content milestone, reinforces glass as the default circular material.[1]VISY, “Industry-leading 70% recycled glass target smashed by manufacturer Visy,” visy.com Policy support, in the form of a national container-return scheme and standardized kerbside collection, augments cullet supply and lowers energy intensity during melting.
 Although substitution threats from PET and metal persist, the New Zealand container glass market benefits from its insulation against foreign competition through remote-island shipping barriers and strict food-contact rules.

 Key Report Takeaways